openego/ding0/doc/about.rst

    #.
 If Step 1 does not resolve all issues additional transformers are build
       in the substation
 #.
 Subsequently **over-voltage issues** are analyzed for all grid nodes
 #.
-For each node where voltage exceeds 3 % of nominal voltage, branch segments
+For each node where voltage exceeds 3 % of nominal voltage in feed-in case or
-   connecting the node with the substation are reinforce until no further issues remain.
+    5 % of nominal voltage in load case, branch segments connecting the node with the substation are reinforce until no further issues remain.
 If a over-voltage issue cannot be solved by installing largest availabe cable (NAYY 4x1x300) this type of cable still remains as well as